MicrosoftDocs/learn/learn-pr/azure/accelerate-storage-with-hpc-cache/includes/4-create-cache.md

 - Choose the dedicated subnet where your HPC cache will run.
 - At the bottom of the page, click the “Next: Cache” button to move to the next page of the wizard.

-## Choose the Best Size for Your HPC Cache
+## Choose the best size for your HPC Cache

 When it comes to sizing your cache, you want to find the right balance between size and cost.
 You don't want to purchase something too large and pay for more than you need.
 Similarly, you don't want the cache too small or it won't be able to store the data you need it to hold.
 In this case, the cache would continue to remove data and send more read requests to the storage server.
 That would have the cache offering little value.